Score differences

 Different essay scoring models

 Pearson's IEA (Intelligent Essay Assessor) is trained on millions of real PTE responses scored by human examiners.
 It has learned what 'discourse coherence at the 79+ level' looks like from real data.
-Third-party AI (GPT, Claude, Gemini) evaluates essays based on general language quality, not PTE-specific rubrics.
-This means creative or unconventional essays score differently.
+Third-party AI scoring (GPT, Claude, Gemini) evaluates essays based on general language quality, not PTE-specific rubrics.
+This means creative or unconventional essays score differently in the Writing section.

 Writing scores vary moderately — typically ±3–7 points.